Byzantine Anatolia: Arab Muslim invasions

 The loss of Egypt and Syria would prove catastrophic for the Byzantine Empire, but would dramatically heighten the importance of Anatolia.
 Previously, Egypt had been the main source of food and wealth for the empire, mainly due to the fertile lands watered by the Nile River.
 With Egypt gone, Anatolia would become the main source of money, men, and food for the empire.
 Anatolia's peace was dealt a mortal blow by these staggering losses.
 In the late 640s under the caliph known as Mu'awiya I, the Arabs launched raids into Anatolia, advancing to Amorium and Cappadocia.
 This would be the first in a series of raids into Anatolia that would last for hundreds of years.
 The desperate straits of the empire at this time caused a massive shift in strategic thinking for the Byzantines.
-No longer would they be an empire of conquest, of which they were now largely incapable.
+For the next two centuries they would cease being an empire of conquest, of which they were largely incapable at the moment.

-Introduction of the Thematic system
+Introduction of the thematic system

 Constantly menaced by the Arabs to the east, the Bulgars and Pannonian Avars to the north, and by the Lombards in the Italian Peninsula, the Byzantine Empire shifted its armies away from the classical structure of the Roman legions to a new system known as the themata, or "themes" in English.
 The exact date of this shift is unclear, but seems to have taken place during the reign of Emperor Constans II.
 Anatolia was reorganized into several themes.
 Each theme was governed by a strategos (general) who functioned both as a commander of the Byzantine military forces in the area and a political governor of the geographic area covered by his theme.

 These thematic troops utilized asymmetric warfare and guerilla warfare tactics to defend against constant Arab raids into Anatolia for hundreds of years.
 Rather than attempting to defeat Arab armies head on, the troops would often ambush plunder laden Arab raiding parties as they made their way back out of Anatolia in the hope of retaking some plunder and deterring further Arab raids.
 The empire simply lacked the strength to go on the offensive at this time.